buehler/dotnet-operator-sdk/docs/docs/entities.md

 - `Required`: The field is listed in the required fields
 - `PreserveUnknownFields`: Set the `X-Kubernetes-Preserve-Unknown-Fields` to `true`

+> [!NOTE]
-_NOTE on `Description`_: if your project generates the XML documentation files for the result, the crd generator also searches for those files and a possible `<summary>` tag in the xml documentation.
+> For `Description`: if your project generates the XML documentation files
+> for the result, the crd generator also searches for those files and a possible
+> `<summary>` tag in the xml documentation.
 The attribute will take precedence though.

 ```csharp
 public class MappingSpec